juanBalian35/lentes-inteligentes-arduino/README.md

 https://youtu.be/3nPbc1DpMYg

-This project is made using an Arduino Nano, which through a bluetooth module receives commands from an Android App.
+Made using an Arduino Nano, which through a bluetooth module receives commands from this Android App.

 ## Features